-The transit time meter is used for clear liquids or liquids having very low levels of undissolved solids.
+The transit time meter is used for clear liquids or liquids with very low levels of undissolved solids.

-When the ultrasound waves pass through the liquid, the component of liquid velocity is added to ultrasound velocity.
-By careful measurement of the Time required by the sound wave to reach the other end of the diameter, one can calculate accurately the liquid velocity.
+When the ultrasound waves pass through the liquid, the component of liquid velocity is added to the ultrasound velocity.
+By careful measurement of the time required by the sound wave to reach the other end of the diameter, one can accurately calculate the liquid velocity.
 By knowing the velocity, the volumetric flow rate can be calculated.

-Doppler meter is suitable for liquids having a high level of undissolved solid contaminations.
-When the sound wave gets reflected from any particle in the flow its frequency changes and observing the change in frequency the velocity of the particle can be calculated and in turn the volumetric flow.
+The Doppler meter is suitable for liquids with a high level of undissolved solid contamination.
+When the sound wave gets reflected from any particle in the flow, its frequency changes, and by observing the change in frequency, the velocity of the particle can be calculated, and in turn, the volumetric flow.

-What are types of Transit type Ultrasonic Flow Meters?
+What are the types of Transit type Ultrasonic Flow Meters?

-There are two main variants, one is insertion type and the other is ‘clamp-on type.
-In the case of ‘clamp-on, there is no need to cut the pipe & the installation is very easy, especially on the big pipelines, without taking a shutdown.
-It is possible to ‘Hot tap’ the pipeline to install the insertion type Ultrasonic flow meter, to avoid a shutdown.
+There are two main variants: one is the insertion type, and the other is the ‘clamp-on type.
+In the case of ‘clamp-on, there is no need to cut the pipe, and the installation is very easy, especially on big pipelines, without taking a shutdown.
+It is possible to ‘hot tap’ the pipeline to install the insertion-type Ultrasonic flow meter, to avoid a shutdown.